tobyqin/tobyqin.github.io/_posts/2025/2025-10-28-setup-avalanche-validator.md

 2.  **Trust, But Verify (Especially Docs):** The official documentation proved invaluable, especially for the native setup.
 While community support can be hit-or-miss, the official docs are generally the most reliable source of truth.
 However, even docs can have nuances or slight inaccuracies (like the initial confusion over the *actual* minimum staking duration on Fuji).

 3.  **Monitoring: Follow the Experts:** I initially deployed Prometheus and Grafana alongside the Docker setup.
-While building custom monitoring is possible, I quickly realized that leveraging the **official Grafana dashboard (ID `15757`)** and understanding the metrics *it* expects (including those from `node_exporter` for host stats, which my simple Docker setup lacked visibility into) is far more efficient for standard tasks.
+While building custom monitoring is possible, I quickly realized that leveraging the **official Grafana dashboard** and understanding the metrics *it* expects (including those from `node_exporter` for host stats, which my simple Docker setup lacked visibility into) is far more efficient for standard tasks.
 Unless monitoring *is* your primary job, stick close to the official recommendations.
 Reinventing the wheel here is time-consuming with limited return for a basic setup.

 4.  **Web3 Concepts Demystified:** Beyond the technical hurdles, this challenge was a fantastic, hands-on introduction to practical blockchain concepts like Layers (L1/L2), Networks, specific Chain functions (P/C/X), Subnets, staking mechanics, and the importance of network health metrics (uptime, accessibility).